choROPeNt/3dseg/README.md

 This repository is built with PyTorch, a Python-based, GPU-accelerated deep learning library.
 It leverages the CUDA toolkit for efficient computation on NVIDIA GPUs.

 ⚠️ Note: PyTorch’s Metal backend (for Apple M1/M2 chips) currently only supports up to 4D tensors.
-This means 5D inputs required for 3D convolutions (shape [batch, channel, depth, height, width]) are not supported on Metal devices.
+This means 5D inputs required for 3D convolutions (shape [batch, channel, depth, height, width]) are not supported on Metal GPU devices.
+Running on CPU still possible but not reccommended.

 We strongly recommend using an NVIDIA GPU and installing the appropriate CUDA drivers for full functionality and performance.